ksimms2/ksimms2.github.io/README.md

 ### Week 2
 Week 2 of the coding bootcamp had it's twists and turns.
 I am understanding the concepts a little better and starting to understand but I still feel like I still lack the confidence to start coding on my own.
 I am getting some tutoring as well as watching and doing some coding in Udemy and other sites.
 I am sure the more I get my hands on actual coding the better I will get.

+### Week 3
+Week 3 of the coding bootcamp came with another roller coaster.
+There were numerous ups and downs that opened up more questions about coding.
+But, this is a good thing.
+The questions have been motivating me more to study when I tired.
+I have been lucky to have classmates that are willing to help.
+The presentations at the end of the week were very comforting.
+The theme was about exactly what I was experiencing that week about using those feeling of failure to motivate you or not letting the success trick you that you know very thing.
+So I practiced writing code this week to help eliminate this fear that I don't know anything.
+It has helped so far.
+But the more I do the better I feel.